nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Edits an existing customer in RHRH.

-Format:
-* `editC INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [alg/ALLERGIES] [sr/SPECIALREQUESTS] [t/TAG]…​`: Edits
+Format: `editC INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [alg/ALLERGIES] [sr/SPECIALREQUESTS] [t/TAG]…​`

-    the customer at the specified `INDEX`.
-  * `INDEX` refers to the index number shown in the displayed customer list.
+* Edits the customer at the specified `INDEX`.
+The index refers to the index number shown in the displayed customer list.
-  * `INDEX` **must be a positive integer** 1, 2, 3, …​
-  * At least one of the optional fields must be provided.
-  * Existing values will be updated to the input values.

 Examples:
 * `editC 1 alg/Kiwi sr/no air con` Replaces the existing allergies and special requests of the 1st customer to `Kiwi` and `no air con` respectively.
+<br></br>
 * `editC 2 n/Betsy Crower t/` Edits the name of the 2nd customer to be `Betsy Crower` and clears all existing tags.

 <div markdown="block" class="alert alert-warning">

 :information_source: **Notes:**<br>

-* For Allergies, Special Requests and Tags
+* The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
-  * the existing values of these fields will be replaced i.e. editing of these fields are not cumulative.
+* When editing tags, allergies and special requests, the existing tags, allergies and special requests of the customer will be removed<br> i.e. adding of tags is not cumulative.
-  * You can remove the customer's tags by typing `t/` without specifying any tags after it.
-Similar for allergies by typing `alg/` and special requests by typing `sr/`.
+* You can remove all the customer’s tags, allergies or special requests by typing `t/` or `alg/` or `sr/` respectively without specifying any tags, allergies or special requests after it.

 </div>